-From my base in London, I've travelled the world photographing/filming landscapes, people, culture & international sport for a wide range of clients, including; the award-winning National Geographic Traveller magazine (UK) Men’s Health (UK), The Guardian newspaper & The Times Newspaper capturing landscapes and cultures from the jungles of Costa Rica to the Townships of Cape Town.
+From my base in London, I've travelled the world photographing/filming landscapes, people, culture & international sport for a wide range of clients, including; the award-winning National Geographic Traveller magazine (UK) Men’s Health (UK), as well as the Guardian, Times and Telegraph Newspapers capturing landscapes and cultures from the jungles of Costa Rica to the Townships of Cape Town.

 My travel portfolio can be accessed via www.petegoding.com

 2021 sees my return to professional cycling as one of the few accredited, official in-race Motorbike Photographers.
 I'll be providing photography of all the action to my international clients along with UK Press Association/Alamy.

 2020 kicked off with coverage of the Tour of Saudi then onto food & interiors for Brighton Grand & Richmond Hill hotels.
 The previous yr began by hosting the National Geographic Traveller UK Photographic competition in London, having worked with them in Oman, then trekking through the Costa Rican Rainforest & later showcasing my work in an exhibition in association with National Geographic and the Hungarian Tourist Board & then over to Guatemala to finish off 2019 for the Telegraph and Nat Geo Traveller.

 In Nov 2018, South Africa's Tourist Board sent me on an epic 3 week shoot for their UK 2019 campaign photographing the most amazing locations from Nelson Mandela's home in Soweto to Leopards & Rhinos in Mala Mala.

 I've worked with the RallyCycling team, L'Equipe magazine, Velo News, Velo magazine, Cyclist, Procycling & cyclingnews.com covering Saudi Tour, Oman, Tour de France, Paris-Roubaix to name only a few.